dotxyteam/LookAndFeelMetalizer/README.md

 LookAndFeelMetalizer
 ====================

-Java library offering a great number of themes of the Swing Metal Look And Feel
+Java library generating a great number of themes of the Swing Metal Look And Feel

 ![Screenshots](https://raw.github.com/olitank/LookAndFeelMetalizer/master/screenshots/all.png)